 Additionally, since bond ETFs are a relatively new product, some may not have a long enough track record to analyze how they might react to different market conditions and phases of the business cycle.

 You should decide for yourself whether bond ETFs, bond mutual funds, or individual bonds are right for you.
 Or a combination of these different types of products might be suitable, depending on your specific investing objectives, risk constraints, and time horizon.
 Whatever route you choose, a strong case for active bond management can be made in today’s market, given the size and complexity of the bond universe.

-If you are interested in exploring bond ETFs, check out the list below to find the largest bond ETFs by NAV within eight bond fund categories.
-Additionally, Fidelity offers three actively-managed bond ETFs that are available for purchase on Fidelity.com commission free: Fidelity Total Bond ETF (FBND), Fidelity Corporate Bond ETF (FCOR), and Fidelity Limited Term Bond ETF (FLTB).
+If you are interested in exploring bond ETFs, check out the list of the largest bond ETFs by NAV within 8 bond fund categories.
+Additionally, Fidelity offers 3 actively managed bond ETFs that are available for purchase on Fidelity.com commission free: Fidelity Total Bond ETF (FBND), Fidelity Corporate Bond ETF (FCOR), and Fidelity Limited Term Bond ETF (FLTB).

 |Largest bond ETFs by NAV among a variety of categories|

 Bond Market ETF (BND)

 |Schwab US Aggregate